Escalante Grand Staircase UT 4/23-27/2025

 Rain jacket

 Leve Ultralight Jacket.
 Silpoly.
 Light but otherwise full-featured, with pit-zips, full front zipper, and dropped back.
-I can layer this over my alpha fleece to provide additional camp warmth.
+I can layer this over my alpha fleece to provide additional static warmth.

 3.5